Mr. Thomas Grumbly, Vice Chair

-Thomas Grumbly serves as President of Supporters of Agricultural Research (SoAR) Foundation and is a member of the Foundation’s Board of Directors.
+Thomas Grumbly serves as Vice-Chair of the Supporters of Agricultural Research (SoAR) Foundation Board and was the founding President and CEO of SoAR from 2014-2021.
 Mr. Grumbly has held senior leadership positions across government, non-profits and industry over the course of his 40-year career.
-Most recently, he served as Vice President for Civil Government Programs of Lockheed Martin Washington Operations.
+Prior to SoAR, he served as Vice President for Civil Government Programs of Lockheed Martin Washington Operations.
 In this position, Mr. Grumbly led the government relations group that has responsibility for developing and maintaining key customer relationships with senior civil government Executive Branch officials, Congress, industry executives, as well as public officials of state, local and international governments.

 Previously, as Vice President for Energy & Security Services of Lockheed Martin IS&GS, he was responsible for Energy Services practice and significant portions of the Homeland Security practice.
 He was President and Chief Executive officer of The Keystone Center, a nonprofit public-policy group dedicated to energy and the environment.
 Prior to that, he was Executive Vice President of ICF Kaiser, where he was responsible for its governmental and environmental practice.
 He has also served as staff director for the Science and Technology Committee of the US House of Representatives.
 He has held senior policy roles in the Office of Management and Budget, the US Department of Agriculture and the FDA.
 Mr. Grumbly serves as the Mission Support Alliance LLC Members Committee Chairman.
 Also, Mr. Grumbly is a member of the Board of the Alliance to Save Energy and also a member of the Board of Visitors of the University of California, Berkeley.